syp1997/CS505-Project-2021-Spring/README.md

 #### 5.2 Quantitative Metrics

 We use content loss and style loss to evaluate the synthesized images.
+For